MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/dns-records-for-office-365-gcc-high.md

 *This article applies to Office 365 GCC High and Microsoft 365 GCC High*

-As part of onboarding to Office 365 GCC High, you will need to add your SMTP and SIP domains to your Online Services tenant.
-You’ll do this using the New-MsolDomain cmdlet in Azure AD PowerShell or use the [Azure Government Portal](https://portal.azure.us) to start the process of adding the domain and proving ownership.
+As part of onboarding to Office 365 GCC High, you'll need to add your SMTP and SIP domains to your Online Services tenant.
+You do this using the New-MsolDomain cmdlet in Azure AD PowerShell or using the [Azure Government Portal](https://portal.azure.us) to start the process of adding the domain and proving ownership.

 [!INCLUDE [Azure AD PowerShell deprecation note](~/../microsoft-365/reusable-content/msgraph-powershell/includes/aad-powershell-deprecation-note.md)]